ESP LTD Alexi-200 Review & Prices

 ESP LTD Alexi-200 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-ESP LTD Alexi-200's fretboard radius compared to other guitars
+ESP LTD Alexi-200's fretboard radius compared to others

 This makes it more similar to Gibson guitars (12'') than Fender (9.5'').
 It's slightly flatter than most modern Gibson fretboards though, which makes it more comfortable for single notes, bendings and vibratos, but less comfortable for chords.